 There are several types of software development methodologies, but the most popular ones are the next one under the Stackoverflow survey:

-Of course, implementing the methodology into your project requires time and effort but rewards in a lot of benefits for your team and product.
+Of course, implementing the methodology into your project requires time and effort but rewards a lot of benefits for your team and product.

-Benefits of using software development methodologies
+Benefits of using software engineering methodologies

 Thus, if you still are not using the methodology for your product development, let's explain why you should start and what advantages you get: